emmajanedrews/base-template/_posts/2017-04-10-the-latest-news-from-our-central-ohio-market.md

 If you’re a seller, make sure you talk to a real estate agent you know and trust so you understand your home’s value and what your best strategy is moving forward.

-<br>As always, if you’re looking to buy or sell real estate, please don’t hesitate to reach out to us.
+As always, if you’re looking to buy or sell real estate, please don’t hesitate to reach out to us.
 We would love to be your top choice.